-"I am responsible for the management, review and delivery of the whole audit and providing quality assurance for any technical accounting areas.
-I will work closely with Sue Sunderland to ensure we add value.
-I will liaise with Senior Finance Managers and the Chief Internal Auditor."
+Claire Page Manager "I am responsible for the management, review and delivery of the whole audit and providing quality assurance for any technical accounting areas.
+I will work closely with John to ensure we add value.
+I will liaise with the Director of Finance and Resources and Head of Internal Audit."

+Flora Smith Assistant Manager

-Maria Riley Assistant Manager "I will be responsible for the on-site delivery of our work.
-I will liaise with the Finance and Internal Audit Managers and their teams.
+"I will be responsible for the on-site delivery of our work.
+I will liaise with the finance team and Internal Audit.
 I will also supervise the work of our audit assistants."